-Name: Student ID: Email: Phone: completed This proce is intended to address student concerns regarding d course at either Spokane Community College or S ess must be initiated no later than the tenth instruc er of the appealed grade course (excluding summer pokane Falls Community College. tional day of the quarter following request: Students should have completed the following step s before initiating a grade change ☐ St tudent is enrolled at either SCC or SFCC. bı Tl tudent has communicated their concern to the inst but their concern has not been resolved.
-This form is being initiated no later than the tenth in Illowing the graded course that is being appealed (o structional day of the quarter Course Ta ken:Ins tructor Name: ar: Grade Received: Explanatio on of concern and basis of grade change request:
+Name: Student ID: Email: Phone: comple This pro rm is intended to address student concerns in the course at either Spokane Community Collego coess must be initiated no later than the tenth in the appealed grade course (excluding the e or Spokane structional d Falls Commun ay of the quarte ity College. request Students should have completed the following t: g steps befor e initiating a g rade change A student is enrolled at either SCC or SFCC.
+The student has communicated their concern to but their concern has not been resolved.
+This form is initiated no later than the tenth insthe graded course that is being appealed (exclusive that it is being appealed). structional da ay of the quarte Course Taken: Instructor Name Quarte r Taken: Fal Winte Spring Summe Year: Grade Received Explana ation of concern and basis of grade change reque est: Extraordinary Circumstance: Please check thi instructor for which the grade change is circumstance exists that has prevented the stud the tenth instructional day of the quarter follows: being soug lent from init ht, or an ext iating this reque raordinary est prior to

-instructor for which the gracircumstance exists that ha ade change is be as prevented the this box if there is an absence of the sought, or an extraordinary student from initiating this refer following the graded course y quest prior Explar nation of Extraordinary Circur nstance: Stude nt Signature: Date: challer • ne Division Dean for the cours on describing the outcome of FOR OF FICE USE ONLY Grade e Change Request: Granted Denied Final Grade Assigned Dean': Signat Date:
+appealed.

+Explanation of Extraordinary Circur nstance:

+Student Signature: Date:

+the Division Dean for the course grade being ion describing the outcome of their petition,

+FOR OF FFICE USE ONLY

+Grade Change Request: Granted Denied Final Grade Assigned

+Dean's Signature: Date: